vasilionjea/webpack-frontend-template/README.md

 #### ESLint & Prettier
 ESLint relies on your `.eslintrc.cjs` config to lint _.ts_ files, and uses the recommended rules.
 Prettier formats your code and relies on its defaults and the `.prettierrc` file.

+#### Jest
+Jest is a JavaScript Testing Framework and works with Typescript.
+Tests are written under the `test` directory.

 ## Development
 * Run `npm run start` to start the Webpack development server with live reload.
 Also opens your Browser and points it to http://localhost:3000
 * Run `npm run lint` to lint your code with ESLint.